Urinary Incontinence - Female

 Urinary incontinence is the involuntary leakage of urine.
+The two basic forms of incontinence include urge incontinence and stress incontinence.
+This page covers stress incontinence, which is the most common.
+It occurs when the muscle (sphincter) that holds the bladder’s outlet closed is not strong enough to hold back the urine.
 Stress incontinence happens due to physical activity or increases in abdominal pressure (i.e. coughing, laughing, lifting).

 Women with stress urinary incontinence may experience the following symptoms:

-SUI is the most common occurring form of incontinence in women under the age of 60 and accounts for more than half the cases.
-One in every two to three women in the US experience SUI at some time in their lives.
-While pregnancy and childbirth head the list for causes of SUI, there are other health factors that may put you at risk, too.
+Stress urinary incontinence (SUI) is the most common occurring form of incontinence in women under the age of 60 and accounts for more than half the cases.
+One in every two to three women in the U.S. experience SUI at some time in her life.
+While pregnancy and childbirth are the leading causes of SUI, there are other health factors that may put you at risk, too.
 They include:

 There are many treatment options as well as simple management techniques that can help you get your life back the way you want it.